There are more than 500,000 retired Britons overseas, who are losing out as a result of the UK’s “frozen” policy on State Pension payments.

 Brexit muddied the waters on this though.

 Especially as it was originally stated that, after Brexit, UK state pensions for expats in the EU would be uprated annually only until 2023.

 After that time, any increases would have depended on whether reciprocal arrangements with remaining EU member countries were in place.

-However, in early 2020, the UK government gave assurance to British expats who are already resident in the EU that they will continue to be entitled to annual increases to their state pension.
+However, in early 2020, the UK government gave assurance to British expats who were already resident in the EU that they will continue to be entitled to annual increases to their state pension.

-The new guarantee will provide peace of mind to the many British expats currently retired in the EU (as well as those living in Switzerland, and countries which are in the European Economic Area but not the EU – i.e. Iceland, Liechtenstein and Norway).
+The new guarantee provided peace of mind to the many British expats currently retired in the EU (as well as those living in Switzerland, and countries which are in the European Economic Area but not the EU – i.e. Iceland, Liechtenstein and Norway).